Disassembly (analysis.asm)

 - size(ea)

-Returns the size (in bytes) of the instruction located at effective address ea.
+- Returns the size (in bytes) of the instruction located at effective address ea. - Parameters:

-method, this is merely an approximation of the start of the instruction.
-For some architectures (e.g. x86) getting the real start of the instruction is not always decidable.start_of_instr = malcat.asm.align(0x100)
+- returns the estimated start address of the assembly instruction located at effective address ea (ea can point to the middle of the instruction). - Note that unlike the - CFG.align()method, this is merely an approximation of the start of the instruction.
+For some architectures (e.g. x86) getting the real start of the instruction is not always decidable.- start_of_instr = analysis.asm.align(0x100) - Parameters:

 Instructions